 This two-year course will give you the knowledge, skills and work experience you’ll need to progress in this exciting and diverse industry.
 Designed in accordance with guidelines published by the Events, Hospitality, Leisure, Sport and Tourism (EHLST) network, it is delivered in close association with Alton Towers Resort, which is located just half an hour’s drive from the Stoke-on-Trent campus.
 The resort is part of Merlin Entertainments plc, the world’s second largest visitor attraction operator, employing around 22,000 people in global attractions across 22 countries.

 You will be employed for 20 weeks at Alton Towers Resort, initially working in front-line roles in retail, hotel and park operations.
 Following this hands-on learning experience, you should be ready to work at team leader level.
 The 20 weeks of placement will be spread across the two years of the course and will take place at peak periods in the resort operations.

 Throughout your studies, your time in the classroom will relate directly to the practical experience and skills development you’ve gained while working as part of the resort team.

-The course operates on a modular basis that provides flexibility and choice.
-Typically the majority of modules are 30 academic credits with a smaller number of 15 credit modules.
+The course operates on a modular basis with each module equating to 15 credits.
 Each credit taken equates to a total study time of around 10 hours.
 Total study time includes scheduled teaching, independent study and assessment activity.
-Full-time students take modules worth 60 credits per semester, with part-time students taking proportionately fewer credits per semester.
-All students take a total of 120 credits per level and 360 credits for the degree as a whole.
-Your overall grade for the course and your degree classification are based on the marks obtained for modules taken at levels 5 and 6.
-The full-time course has one start point in September.
+Students take modules worth 60 credits per semester.
+All students take a total of 120 credits per level and 240 credits for the foundation degree as a whole.
+Your overall grade for the course and your foundation degree classification are based on the marks obtained for all modules taken at levels 4 and 5.
+The course has one start point in September.

 This course has been developed in partnership with Alton Towers Resort (part of the Merlin Group)